tulliolo/mobybolt/guide/system/operating-system.md

 Avahi is a system which facilitates service discovery on a local network via the mDNS/DNS-SD protocol suite.
 By installing avahi, the node will be reachable on the local network as **`mobybolt.local`**, as well as with the IP address, which can then stay dynamic.

+{: .hint}
-💡 To check your current IP address, you can type the command `ip addr` and look for an interface name like `enp0s1` (wired) or `wlp2s0` (wifi).
+To check your current IP address, you can type the command `ip addr` and look for an interface name like `enp0s1` (wired) or `wlp2s0` (wifi).
 You should then see a line similar to `inet 192.168.X.Y`, which is your IP address.

 In the following **example** we detect the IP 192.168.122.58 associated with the wired interface enp1s0: